microsoft/pai/README_DRAFT.md

 The OpenPAI user [documentations](./docs/documentation.md) provides in-depth instructions for using OpenPAI

 ## Get Involved
-- [StackOverflow:](./docs/stackoverflow.md) If you have questions about OpenPAI, please submit question at stackoverflow under tag: openpai
+- [StackOverflow:](./docs/stackoverflow.md) If you have questions about OpenPAI, please submit question at Stackoverflow under tag: openpai
 - [Report an issues:](https://github.com/Microsoft/pai/wiki/Issue-tracking) If you have issues/ bugs/ new features, please submit it at Github
 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a